sarah-antillia/Tiled-ImageMask-Dataset-Skin-Cancer/README.md

 This Python script performs the following image processings on the original images and masks in <b>Large-Skin-Cancer-master</b>.
 <br>
 <li>1.
-Create tiledly splitted patches (images and masks) of 512x512 from the large image and mask files
+Create tiledly split patches (images and masks) of 512x512 from the large image and mask files
   in ./Large-Skin-Cancer-master, and save them to ./Tiled-Skin-Cancer-master.</li>

 <li>2.
 Resize the large images and masks to 512x512, and save to ./Tiled-Skin-Cancer-master.</li>